 We will not share any information about you with other organisations or people, except in the following situations:

-- Consent – We may share your information with others whom you have requested or agreed we should contact (for example, your GP or other healthcare professional)
+- Consent – We may share your information with others whom you have requested or agreed we should contact

 - Serious harm – We may share your information with the relevant authorities if we have reason to believe that this may prevent serious harm being caused to you or another person.
 Where possible, we would always seek your consent first, but if this is not possible our duty is to act to prevent harm occurring.